 - GMail – Our email accounts use GMail although these are mapped on to our own URL.

 - Google Analytics – We monitor the traffic on our site on a daily basis and using the data provided, make informed decisions about updating and modifying our sites.
+The analytics are obviously very important too so see this useful Google Analytics checklist to make sure that you have everything covered.

 - Google AdWords – Our site is targeted towards Italians who live in northern and central Italy.
 With the use of AdWords, our message reaches exactly the audience that we want to visit our website.